yiisoft/yii2/docs/guide/concept-events.md

 });
 ```

-The event handler will get invoked whenever an instance of [[yii\base\ActiveRecord|ActiveRecord]] or its child class triggers
+The event handler will be invoked whenever an instance of [[yii\base\ActiveRecord|ActiveRecord]], or one of its child classes, triggers
 the [[yii\base\ActiveRecord::EVENT_AFTER_INSERT|EVENT_AFTER_INSERT]] event.
 In the handler, you can get the object
-that triggers the event through `$event->sender`.
+that triggered the event through `$event->sender`.

-When an object triggers an event, it will first call instance-level handlers, followed by class-level handlers.
+When an object triggers an event, it will first call instance-level handlers, followed by the class-level handlers.

-You may trigger an *class-level* event by calling the static method [[yii\base\Event::trigger()]].
+You may trigger a *class-level* event by calling the static method [[yii\base\Event::trigger()]].
 A class-level
 event is not associated with a particular object.
 As a result, it will cause the invocation of class-level event
 handlers only.
-For example,
+For example:

 ```php
 use yii\base\Event;